gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

-## Support for JDK15
+## Support for Java 15

-TODO: Expand this section
+Gradle now supports running on [JDK15](https://openjdk.java.net/projects/jdk/15/).

 ## File system watching is ready for production use